sapirhender123/Simple-World-Server/README.md

 ```

 ##### Running the Client #####
-You have to write in your browser "localhost:<port>/ if running locally.
+Locally and also in the Docker, you have to write in your browser "localhost:<port>/
 If running in Heroku, visit `https://<heroku-app-name>.herokuapp.com/`. <br />
 In user name you have to put the name of the user you want to see his 10 recent tweets (for example: nasa, LindseyStirling).